-In 1998, we lived in Brazil the first time, and I was cleaning up some spaghetti sauce I had accidentally flung across the wall after being swarmed by a bunch of flying beetles.
-(A bunch of them got caught up in my hair, and I freaked out!)
-As I was cleaning up the mess, I heard myself saying what a horrible klutz I was and all sorts of other hurtful, mean things.
+While in Brazil in 1998, I was wiping some spaghetti sauce I had flung across the wall after a swarm of beetles caught up in my hair, and I freaked out!
+I heard myself saying what a horrible klutz I was and all sorts of other hurtful, mean things.
 At first, I was shocked.
-I don’t usually think of myself as a harsh person, but after hearing me tell myself I was clumsy and stupid, I recognized I needed to start paying closer attention to how I speak to myself.
+I’d never really paid attention to my inner voice before.
+Listening to it then made me realize I needed to speak more kindly to myself or risk being miserable.

 Then, in 2008, while struggling with homeschooling our son Garrett, I heard myself being rude and snapping at him.
-Angry with myself and feeling desperate, I asked the question that changed everything; “How am I supposed to get through this?!”
-That was the beginning of a whole new level of awareness as I came up with the Boat analogy and started to see myself from an expanded perspective.
+Angry, ashamed, and desperate, I asked the question that changed everything.

 Healing and growth